dell/csm-docs/content/docs/authorization/deployment/_index.md

 >__Note__: The storage admin is responsible for copying the binary to a location accessible by the Kubernetes tenant admin.

-## Configuring a Dell EMC CSI Driver with CSM for Authorization
+## Configuring a Dell CSI Driver with CSM for Authorization

 The second part of CSM for Authorization deployment is to configure one or more of the [supported](../../authorization#supported-csi-drivers) CSI drivers.
 This is controlled by the Kubernetes tenant admin.

-### Configuring a Dell EMC CSI Driver
+### Configuring a Dell CSI Driver

 Given a setup where Kubernetes, a storage system, and the CSM for Authorization Proxy Server are deployed, follow the steps below to configure the CSI Drivers to work with the Authorization sidecar: